System-rat/harrow-downloader/README.md

 files.
 The filename will be comprised of all the images/videos that are within the post with a `__` (double underscore) as the separator.

+The default storage location for all the data and config is at:

+- `~/.local/share/harrow-downloader/` for Linux
+- `%APPDATA%\harrow-downloader\` for Windows
+- `~/Library/Application Support/harrow-downloader/` for macOS

 Run the help command for additional options:

 ```sh